malabz/HAlign-3/README.md

 # Multiple Sequence Alignment with Suffix Tree

-This project is aimed to improve a part of [HAlign2.0](https://github.com/malabz/HAlign), which could do MSA fast and accurately.
+This project is aimed at improving a part of [HAlign2.0](https://github.com/malabz/HAlign), which could align multiple nucleotide sequences fast and accurately.

 ## Usage